sigalsax/conjur-troubleshooting-tool/README.md

 - In the Troubleshooting class should I use a factory method that chooses between 2 different classes (DAP/Conjur) that implements the same interface (ConjurEnv)?

 - What language to write this project in?

+    - Angular/Typescript, Node Docker API: https://www.npmjs.com/package/node-docker-api